Vast (company): Future

 Beyond its Haven-2 space station, Vast has plans for a 110-meter "spinning stick" station by the 2030s and a fully-fledged "proliferated station fleet" by the 2040s.

 Controversy

 In late March 2024, a complaint was filed in California alleging that a former Vast engineer was wrongfully retaliated against by Vast's CEO and CTO, resulting in the firing of the employee for allegedly engaging in a protected concerted activity and whistleblowing.
-The employee had claimed that Haven-1’s radio frequencies wouldn’t be in compliance with FCC regulations.
+The employee had claimed that Haven-1’s radio frequencies would not be in compliance with FCC regulations.

 Facilities

-Originally based in El Segundo, Vast relocated its corporate headquarters to a newly built, 115000 sqft facility in Long Beach, California.
+Originally based in El Segundo, California, Vast relocated its corporate headquarters to a newly built, 115000 sqft facility in Long Beach, California.
 The facility hosts much of Vast's manufacturing and executive operations, with it being located in Long Beach's "Globemaster Corridor Specific Plan" in January 2023.

 Vast also owns 25000 sqft of land through its acquisition of Launcher, wherein Vast also took on Launcher's former headquarters based in Hawthorne, California.